-- rate\list (list) List of rates (Hz) to test - payload\list (list) List of payload sizes (KB) to test - messages (list) list of messages received during test
+- rate_list (list) List of rates (Hz) to test - payload_list (list) List of payload sizes (KB) to test - messages (list) list of messages received during test

-init_ui() Look we're just making the stuff in the window over

-, e

-here alright? relax.

-start() Start the test!!!

-send_test(rate, payload, n_msg, confirm,) Send a message describing the test to each of the pi-

-lots in Bandwidth_Test.test_pilots

-process_test(rate, n_msg, confirm, blosc,) Process the results of the test and update the plot win-

-dow.

-save() Select save file location for test results (csv) and then

-save them there

-register_msg(value) Receive message from pilot, stash timestamp, num-

-ber and pilot

-update_pbar(val)

-validate_list() Checks that the entries in Bandwidth_Test.rates

-and Bandwidth_Test.payloads are well formed.
+Look we're just making the stuff in the window over here alright? relax.
+Start the test!!!
+Send a message describing the test to each of the pilots in Bandwidth_Test.test_pilots Process the results of the test and update the plot window.
+Select save file location for test results (csv) and then save them there Receive message from pilot, stash timestamp, number and pilot Checks that the entries in Bandwidth_Test.rates and Bandwidth_Test.payloads are well formed.